 A person with obstructive sleep apnea may experience shallow breathing and possibly pauses in breath, which may look disturbing.
 The breathing interruptions can last anywhere from a few seconds to a couple of minutes, per breathing episode.
 These disturbances cause an individual to attain restless sleep and consequently feel extremely fatigued during the day.
 Take a look at these signs to see if you may be a candidate for sleep apnea:

-If any of the above questions pertain to you or a loved one, please contact Dr. Michael Michel at either his Silver Lake, KS office or Topeka, KS office today to schedule a consultation as soon as possible.
+If any of the above questions pertain to you or a loved one, please contact Michel Dental at either out Silver Lake, KS office or Topeka, KS office today to schedule a consultation as soon as possible.

 Our staff will teach you how to use the Embletta and you’ll take it home that night to put to use.
 The next day you’ll drop it back to our office and a sleep professional will read your test results.

-Next you’ll meet with the doctor to review your result.
-If you are diagnosed with sleep apnea and fall within the mild to moderate range (or you tried the CPAP and cannot tolerate that treatment), Dr. Michel will create a custom fit, comfortable oral appliance.
+Next, you’ll meet with our dentists to review your results.
+If you are diagnosed with sleep apnea and fall within the mild to moderate range (or you tried the CPAP and cannot tolerate that treatment), we will create a custom fit, comfortable oral appliance.
 An oral appliance looks much like a mouth guard worn for sports or an orthodontic retainer.
 When worn while sleeping, it maintains an opened and unobstructed airway by repositioning your lower jaw slightly forward.